ONSdigital/es-devops-scripts/README.md

 The API key is used when running tests against the deploy algorithm.

+### Algorithm Deployment

+Once code is merge to the master branch in Github it will also be pushed to the master branch of the Algorithmia Git repository.

+This triggers a deployment of the algorithm.

+The first deployment will occur when the `feature/devops` branch is merged to master.

+### Algorithm Publishing

+To create a published version of an algorithm create a Github release.
+This will trigger the publishing of an algorithm in Algorithmia.

+Note it is not possible to specify the version number of an algorithm only a major, minor or revision release.
+Currently automated publishing will always create a minor version increment.

+The first version of your algorithm should be tagged `0.1.0` in GitHub.
+Subsequent versions should be `0.2.0`, `0.3.0` etc.

 ## License

 All content is licensed under the terms of [The MIT License](LICENSE).